 Until a few years ago freelancers and individual contractors faced significant difficulties with mortgage providers.
+There are now specialist providers that offer freelance mortgages for freelancers and the self-employed.

 Lenders are now more relaxed about granting mortgages to individuals who work on a freelance or contract basis.

-With the help of a qualified mortgage adviser you can benefit from their experience and select from a range of options as noted below.
+With the help of a qualified mortgage adviser, you can benefit from their experience and select from a range of options as noted below.

 You can miss paying an agreed level of monthly instalments each year and overpayments of up to 10% of the outstanding balance are also allowed without penalty each year.